 Moderator: Shari Shapiro, Senior Director, Global Fleet & Regulatory Excellence, Lime

-Panelists: Nick Klein, Assistant Professor, Cornell University; Giulio Mattioli, Research Fellow, Department of Transport Planning, TU Dortmund University (Germany), Catherine Ciarlo, Active Transportation and Safety Division Manager, Portland Bureau of Transportation
+Panelists: Nick Klein, Assistant Professor, Cornell University; Giulio Mattioli, Research Fellow, Department of Transport Planning, TU Dortmund University (Germany), Jacob Sherman, E-Scooter Pilot Project Manager & New Mobility Analyst, Portland Bureau of Transportation

 The arrival of shared, dockless bicycles and scooters has accelerated the need to rethink the curb and how cities align the public right of way with goals around mobility, health, and equity.
 Although research suggests that the vast majority of micro-mobility vehicles are parked properly, there is still room for improvement to ensure pathways remain clear for pedestrians while still enabling the point-to-point advantages of micro-mobility.
 This session will provide insights into this topic industry professionals can take back to their cities and organizations to continue advancing micro-mobility parking solutions as part of a holistic approach to curb space.